List Decoding Random Euclidean Codes and Infinite Constellations: Overview of our results

 \section{Overview of our results}

 Let us now formally describe the problem.
-The sender encodes a message $ \bfm\in \{0,1\}^{nR} $ into a codeword $ \vx $ in $ \bR^n $ which is intended for the receiver.
-The sender has a transmit power constraint, which is modeled by demanding that the $ L^2 $ norm $ \Vert\vx\Vert $ must be less than $ \sqrt{nP} $ for some $ P>0 $.
+The sender encodes a message $ m\in \{0,1\}^{nR} $ into a codeword $ \vx $ in $ \bR^n $ which is intended for the receiver.
+The sender has a transmit power constraint, which is modeled by demanding that the $ L^2 $ norm $ \Vert\vx\Vert $ must be no larger than $ \sqrt{nP} $ for some $ P>0 $.
 The transmission is observed noncausally by an adversary who corrupts the transmitted vector by adding a noise vector $ \vs $ to $ \vx $.
-The adversary has a power constraint of $ nN $, which means that $ \Vert\vs\Vert\leq \sqrt{nN} $ for some $ N>0 $.
+The adversary has a power constraint of $ N $, which means that $ \Vert\vs\Vert\leq \sqrt{nN} $ for some $ N>0 $.
 However, $ \vs $ is allowed to otherwise be any function of $ \vx $ and the codebook.
 The receiver obtains $ \vy=\vx+\vs $.
-The list decoder takes $ \vy $ as input and outputs a list of $ L $ messages, and an error is said to have occurred if the true message $ \bfm $ is not in this list.
+The list decoder takes $ \vy $ as input and outputs a list of $ L $ messages\footnote{We sometimes abuse terminology and interchangeably talk about lists of messages and lists of codewords.
+This does not introduce confusion since in this paper we are only concerned with codes whose encoder is a one-to-one map, i.e., a deterministic encoder.}, and an error is said to have occurred if the true message $ m $ is not in this list.